zvjaceslavs/intshare/Power_(UPS)/template_cyberpower_ups_(remote_management_card_205)/5.0/README.md

 # UPS CyberPower PR1000RT2U

-## Description

-## Overview I didn't see any templates for Cyberpower UPS systems so I made a quick and simple one.
-Hope this can help someone else! ## Author Adam Loghides

 ## Overview

 I didn't see any templates for Cyberpower UPS systems so I made a quick and simple one.